Superrehtard/old_diaspora_wiki/Documentation-Cleanup-Brainstorming.md

 ## Who should the feedback go to?

 Right now, [Sean Tilley](https://joindiaspora.com/u/deadsuperhero) is probing for feedback and ideas, so you're welcome to send him a private message, shoot him [an email](mailto: sean@joindiaspora.com), or leave a comment.
+Feedback will be compiled to figure out what needs the most attention first.